Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Experimental Details

 \subsection{Neural Machine Translation}

-Our experiments on WMT 2014 English-German are based on the Transformer-base model~\citep{vaswani2017attention}, with implementation from the FairSeq package~\citep{ott2019fairseq}.
-The dataset is pre-processed following \citep{flowseq2019}, using the scripts from FairSeq package.
+Our experiments on WMT 2014 English-German are based on the Transformer-base model \citep{vaswani2017attention}, with implementation from the FairSeq package~\citep{ott2019fairseq}.
+This dataset contains 4.5M parallel sentence pairs for training.
+We following the standard setting~\citep{vaswani2017attention}, using Newstest2013 as the validation set and Newstest2014 as the test set.
+The dataset is pre-processed following \citep{flowseq2019}, using the scripts from FairSeq package\footnote{\url{https://github.com/pytorch/fairseq}}.
 Specifically, we use word embedding with 512 dimension and 6-layer encoder/decoder with 8 multi-head attention and 2048 feed-forward dimensions.
 We apply 0.1 label smoothing~\citep{szegedy2016rethinking}, and perform totally $500,000$ updates to train each model.
-For Adam, we use start learning rate $0.0005$ and the inverse square root decay~\citep{vaswani2017attention}.
-For RAdam and \textsc{Apollo}, the start learning rates are $0.0005$ and $10.0$, respectively, and decays at the $250,000$ and $450,000$ updates by decay rate 0.1.
-As to the wamrup strategy, we use a linear warmup for Adam in the first 4000 updates, and the first 1000 updates for \textsc{Apollo}.
-No warmup is applied to RAdam.
-For Adam we set $\beta=(0.9, 0.98)$, while for RAdam we set $\beta=(0.9, 0.999)$.
-Gradient clips with 1.0 are applied to all the optimization methods.
+For Adam, RAdam and AdaBelief, we use start learning rate $0.0005$.
+For Adam we set $\beta=(0.9, 0.98)$, while for RAdam and AdaBelief we set $\beta=(0.9, 0.999)$.
+For SGD and \textsc{Apollo}, the start learning rates is $0.1$.
+The momentum of SGD is $0.9$.
+For learning rate scheduling, we applied linear warm up the learning rate for SGD, Adam, AdaBelief, and \textsc{Apollo} --- $4000$ updates for Adam and $1000$ updates for SGD, AdaBelief and \textsc{Apollo}.
+For RAdam, we did not apply warm up because RAdam is inherently designed to avoid it.
+After learning rate warming up, we applied the inverse square root decay~\citep{vaswani2017attention} to Adam.
+For SGD, RAdam, AdaBelief and \textsc{Apollo}, we decayed the learning rate at the $300,000$ and $450,000$ updates by decay rate 0.1.
+Gradient clips with 1.0 are applied to all the optimization methods, and the dropout ratio are set to $0.1$.
+Weight decay rates are $1e^{-4}$ for Adam-type methods, $1e^{-6}$ for SGD, and $1e^{-8}$ for \textsc{Apollo}.
 The decoding beam size is set to 5, and the checkpoints of the last 10 epochs are averaged before evaluation.
-For each experiment, we conduct training on eight NVIDIA Tesla V100 GPUs with maximum batch size as 8192 tokens, apply dropout with a ratio 0.1, using weight decay of 0.0001\footnote{$1e^{-8}$ for \textsc{Apollo}}.
+For each experiment, we conducted distributed training across eight NVIDIA Tesla V100 GPUs with maximum batch size as 8192 tokens per GPU (totally $8192\times 8$ tokens per batch).